 If you actually do the two calculations, 0.248 – 0.045 = 0.203 and 0.248 + 0.045 = 0.293, you will get two endpoints.
 These can be used to write the final answer as well.

 This is typically how a confidence interval will look if you calculating it using technology such as a ti83 or ti84.
 It’s a little more “mathy” so you might not see it as often in reports to general audiences.

-Finally, some textbooks (I haven’t seen it ANYWHERE else) like to take the method and help you remember that somewhere in that interval is your population value you are trying to estimate.
+Finally, some textbooks like to write intervals in a way to help you remember that somewhere in that interval is your population value you are trying to estimate.
 In this case, you are estimating the population proportion p, so you would write.